OmoBarbie/se_project_spots/README.md

 - Improved modal ux
 - Created code a feature that allows the users to close the modal by clicking on the overlay, i.e. anywhere outside the modal’s borders:
 - Created code a feature that allows the users to close the modal by pressing the Escape key.

+# Project 9 Spots

+# Description

+fetch, catch, finally are the codes to add for the text content of save and loading..

+issues I faced

+Stuggled with a lot.
+CSS, hrml, the event listeners, and api.